 Wikimedia Commons has media related to Jersey City, New Jersey.

-Government of Jersey City, New Jersey - Jersey City, New Jersey - 1633 establishments in the Dutch Empire - 1633 establishments in North America - 1838 establishments in New Jersey - Cities in Hudson County, New Jersey - County seats in New Jersey - Faulkner Act (mayor council)New Jersey Meadowlands District - New Jersey Urban Enterprise Zones - Populated places established in 1633 - Populated places established in 1838 - Populated places on the Hackensack River - Populated places on the Hudson River - Populated places on the Underground Railroad - Port metros/cities and suburbs of the United States Atlantic coast - Establishments in New Netherland
+Categories: Government of Jersey City, New Jersey - Jersey City, New Jersey - 1633 establishments in the Dutch Empire - 1633 establishments in North America - 1838 establishments in New Jersey - Cities in Hudson County, New Jersey - County seats in New Jersey - Faulkner Act (mayor council)New Jersey Meadowlands District - New Jersey Urban Enterprise Zones - Populated places established in 1633 - Populated places established in 1838 - Populated places on the Hackensack River - Populated places on the Hudson River - Populated places on the Underground Railroad - Port metros/cities and suburbs of the United States Atlantic coast - Establishments in New Netherland